mv0m/brltools/README.md

 brlfetch -m 2>/dev/null
 ```

 A small Easter egg: `brlfetch <distro>` (arch, fedora, debian, gentoo, alpine, …) renders the panel as if the system were that distro — small logos, plausible package counts, distro-shaped kernel suffix. `brlfetch -h` does not reveal the persona list; unknown names silently fall back to Bedrock.
-Disable with `--no-disguise`.
+Disable with `--no- disguise`. ( THIS IS A WORK IN PROGRESS THE ICONS ARENT ACCURATE )

 ### `brlmon` — process monitor

 ```sh